A resident of the old prison: "The Court has not offered us dignified alternatives, I live surrounded by rats"

 The PAH accuses Cort of complicity with "an offensive of coercion" to force evictions

-A resident of the old Palma prison accused the City Council this Thursday of breaking the promises made to the inhabitants and allowing them to continue living "surrounded by rats and garbage."
-"We were promised something and absolutely nothing has been done," she pointed out during an intervention at this Thursday's municipal plenary session.
+A resident of the old Palma prison on Thursday accused the City Council of breaking promises made to the inhabitants and allowing them to continue living "surrounded by rats and garbage".
+"We were promised something and absolutely nothing has been done," she pointed out during an intervention at the municipal plenary session this Thursday.

 The woman assured that far from offering an alternative they could afford, they have only been informed of the deadline to voluntarily leave the place, but that she cannot leave because she is a sick person and has worked when she could.

-They have also reported "that this violation of human rights is aggravated by the blocking and denial of municipal registration by the City Council".
+They have also reported "that this violation of human rights is aggravated by the blockade and denial of municipal registration by the City Council".